fedosejev/insight/data/2016/10/8/content.md

 # Hello world!

-Now you can easily collect and publish your daily observations using **Insight**.
+Now you can easily collect and publish your daily observations with **Insight**.